jrucho/YTbeatmakercues/README.md

   additional loops stay synced to that BPM.
 Double press a loop key to erase.
   Exporting downloads each loop with its BPM in the file name.
 Use `V` for the video looper.
-  Press `P` to pause or resume all loops.

 - 🎚️ **Pitch Control**
   Independent pitch control for video and loop playback.